-Good cost estimation is essential for keeping a project under budget.
-Many costs can appear over the life cycle of a project, and an accurate estimation method can be the difference between a successful plan and a failed one.
-Estimation, however, is easier said than done.
-Projects bring risks, and risks bring unexpected costs.
+Good cost estimation is essential for project management success.
+Many costs can appear over the project management life cycle, and an accurate cost estimation method can be the difference between a successful plan and a failed one.
+Cost estimation, however, is easier said than done.
+Projects bring risks, and risks bring unexpected costs and cost management issues.

 Cost estimation is the process that takes direct costs, indirect costs and other factors into account, and calculates a budget that meets the financial commitment necessary for a successful project.
-Project cost estimation applies to everything from building a bridge to developing that new killer app.
-It all costs money, so the clearer you are on the amount required, the more likely you’ll achieve your objective.
+Project cost estimation techniques apply to any project, from building a bridge to developing that new killer app.
+Everything costs money, so the clearer you are on the amount required, the more likely you’ll achieve your objective.

-Cost estimation is the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today.
+In project management, cost estimation is the summation of individual cost elements, using established estimating methods and valid data, to estimate the future costs of a project, based on what is known today.

-It further defines the basic characteristics of credible cost estimation as including:
+It further defines the basic characteristics of credible cost estimates as including:

 - Clear identification of tasks